-Because a new Active Group participant must be run before each Passive Group participant (to enable yoking), condition assignment will be non-random.
-In general, participants will be sequentially assigned to each group, except in cases where multiple participants are run in the same timeslot.
-(CUBRIC has the equipment to run up to five participants simultaneously.)
-Active and Passive Group participants will never be run concurrently to avoid revealing that there are two conditions in the study.

 Materials and Apparatus

 This study will use the same virtual environment as in Cen et al. (2024).
 The environment was created in Unity 3D (version 2019.4.15, Unity Technologies), and it comprises 18 virtual rooms (one room encountered per trial) alongside one outdoor space (encountered on every trial).